Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Motivation

 Tokenization -- the interface between raw text and the discrete symbols a model actually sees -- has resurfaced as a powerful, low-cost lever for improving language model quality \citep{huang2025overtokenizedtransformervocabularygenerally,rajaraman2025theorytokenizationllms,dagan2024gettingtokenizerpretrainingdomain,hayase2024data}.
 A growing body of evidence finds that simply \textit{increasing the size of the tokenizer vocabulary} yields systematic gains in perplexity and downstream accuracy across domain and model scales \citep{tao2024scalinglawsvocabularylarger,yu2025}.
 Despite this empirical regularity, the mechanism behind the gain remains underexplored.

 The clue may lie in how tokenizers behave as their vocabularies grow. \citet{rajaraman2025theorytokenizationllms} noted that adding merge candidates segments the most frequent words in the corpus into single tokens, making an i.i.d. model over tokens a closer approximation to inherently non-i.i.d. data.
+Moreover, they empirically confirm that larger vocabularies lower unigram cross-entropy.
 Simultaneously, this pushes rare vocabularies further into the long tail, yielding a markedly more skewed token-frequency distribution (after the usual whitespace pre-tokenization) \citep{schmidt2025boundlessbytepairencoding,superbpe}.
-In a unigram model, increasing the relative frequency of common vocabularies reduces Shannon entropy -- the theoretical minimum cross-entropy -- while a longer tail raises it \citep{zouhar_tokenization}.
-Empirically, \citet{rajaraman2025theorytokenizationllms} confirms that larger vocabularies lower unigram cross-entropy.

 Unfortunately, this explanation does not carry over verbatim to neural language models.
 In language models, every prediction is conditioned on a variable-length context.
 Errors on rare vocabularies are disproportionately costly because their conditional probabilities are already orders of magnitude below their marginal frequencies \cite{pinto2024fairlanguagemodelparadox,mircea2024gradient}, yet they occupy only a tiny fraction of the overall loss.
 Quantifying how vocabulary growth redistributes modelling capacity between these two regimes, therefore, remains a non-trivial challenge (see the Appendix \ref{apdx:motivation} for a detailed explanation).